alexanderkiel/gba-bridgehead-compose/README.md

 # GBA Bridgehead

-The bridgehead consists of two main components, the [Store][1] and the [Connector][2] running in Tomcat 8.
+The Bridgehead consists of two main components, the [Store][1] and the [Connector][2] running in Tomcat 8.
 In addition to that, both need a Postgres 9.6 database.

 Steps:
 * Install and run Bridgehead ([Docker-Compose](#Docker-Compose) which is recommended, or manual with [WINDOWS](#WINDOWS) OR [LINUX](#LINUX))